yrdii/TastyPal/README.md

 # Layout

-To see the UI design, go to res->layout.
+To see the UI design, go to app/src/main/res/layout.